typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-unnecessary-condition.md

 ## When Not To Use It

-The main downside to using this rule is the need for type information.

 This rule has a known edge case of triggering on conditions that were modified within function calls (as side effects).
 It is due to limitations of TypeScript's type narrowing.
 See [#9998](https://github.com/microsoft/TypeScript/issues/9998) for details.